 Satisfactory completion of a bachelor's degree in chemistry, biology, pharmacy or a related discipline is required.
 It is assumed that the undergraduate training will include differential and integral calculus, college physics, a one-year course in general and inorganic chemistry including a laboratory, a one-year course in organic chemistry including a laboratory, and training in analytical chemistry.
 An undergraduate course in physical chemistry is recommended.
 The ability to excel in graduate studies and research must be evident based on grades from undergraduate studies, recommendations from college faculty, results from standardized aptitude and achievement examinations (Graduate Record Examination), and performance in research and independent study.

 Students with M.S. degrees in medicinal chemistry or related fields may be admitted directly to the Ph.D. program.
+For students entering the Medicinal Chemistry PhD program who have an MS in Medicinal Chemistry, the department will review the prior graduate coursework and may allow up to 30 credit hours towards the 90 credits needed for the PhD.
+Allowance toward requirements for teaching assistant experience and elective credits will also be considered in the evaluation.
 Students without M.S. degrees may be admitted directly to the Ph.D. program, but must take 30 credits at the master's level prior to accruing doctoral level credits.